 2008 to Norway to be used in Norwegian schools.

-In summary, the Quality Assurance Chief Directorate led by Mr JAT Tholo and his team gave the following feedback
+As part of the local success evidence, the Quality Assurance Chief Directorate led by Mr JAT Tholo and his team gave the following feedback

 following the equipping of 455 schools and 4000 science learners by the North West Department of Education over the

 2003-2006 period: “The project has been successful in most aspects and is a model for education / industry partnerships.